Cyfrin/trello_to_audit_report/README.md

 You can run `trello_to_audit_report -v` to make sure it's installed correctly.

-2. Place all your findings in a list on a trello board called `Report`
+2. Place all your findings in a list on a trello board, and have one list called `Report`
 3. [Export your board](https://support.atlassian.com/trello/docs/exporting-data-from-trello/) to a `.csv` file
 4. Run: